Back to Alabama

 Plain English Breakdown

-This bill makes it illegal to possess a firearm without proper identification in certain cities and provides penalties for violations.
+This bill makes it a crime to possess or control a firearm without valid identification in specific types of cities unless police can confirm the person's identity.

 What This Bill Does